ManufacturaInd/manufacturaindependente.org/content/fontstxt.md

 glyph lives in a separate file makes it possible to have teams working on the same font.

-We had a full house with more than 20 people, more than enough to form 3 teams who could work on separate fonts.
+We had a full house with more than enough people to form 3 teams who could work on separate fonts.
 Each team was assigned a specific proportion for the typeface they'd design:

 * Team A: a typeface taller than it is wide (condensed)
 * Team B: a typeface wider than it is tall (extended)